brianglass/anastasis/files/weekday_vespers.md

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Tone 1.
 Joy of the heavenly hosts.</span>

-<span style="letter-spacing:-.1pt">Wholly drowned in a sea of sins and held fast in an abyss of offences, I cry to you, Master supremely good, Â‘Ransom me from troubles and from trials of many different kinds, and from the unquenchable fireÂ’.</span>
+<span style="letter-spacing:-.1pt">Wholly drowned in a sea of sins and held fast in an abyss of offences, I cry to you, Master supremely good, ‘Ransom me from troubles and from trials of many different kinds, and from the unquenchable fire’.</span>

 <span style="letter-spacing:-.1pt">Sunk deep in despair and full of hostile thoughts, in my wretchedness I have put all my hopes in you, O Word of God: ransom me from invisible and visible foes.</span>